Ada-C6/static-site/README.md

 You will create a _static_ web site using HTML & CSS.
 This static site will serve as the foundation for later projects, and will contain information about your programming projects and efforts at Ada.

 ## Project Requirements
 This is an individual project.
 It consists of a baseline and a single wave.
 You are only permitted to use static HTML and CSS for this project.
-Preprocessors (haml, erb, sass, less, etc.) and Javascript of any time are not allowed.
+Preprocessors (haml, erb, sass, less, etc.) and Javascript are not allowed.

 ### Baseline
 - Create an `index.html` that has the necessary meta information to link a stylesheet called `styles.css`.